LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W07-D1-Objects.md

 ### Q and A

-- Winter registration is open!
+- Sprint registration is open!
   [Upcoming classes](CS133JS-LN-W06-DX-NextSoftwareDevClasses.html) for the Software Development AAS degree program

 - Lab 5 on Arrays&mdash; any questions?
+  - Beta version due tomorrow (Tuesday).
-  - Due Thursday.
+  - Production version due Thursday.

 - Does anyone have any other questions about anything?